Skip Navigation

 By Plane

 Arriving by plane into Shanghai can be a little confusing.
-If coming in from an international flight you will arrive at the new Shanghai Pudong Airport (PVG) which is far away from the city center.
-If leaving on most domestic flights, but not all domestic flights, you will leave from the older Hongqiao Airport (SHA) which is close to the city center.
+If coming in from an international flight you will arrive at the new Shanghai Pudong Airport (PVG) which is far away from the city centre.
+If leaving on most domestic flights, but not all domestic flights, you will leave from the older Hongqiao Airport (SHA) which is close to the city centre.
 Although it might soon get more complicated as both airports are starting to serve more domestic and international flights.

 By Train